Strong bounds and exact solutions to the minimum broadcast time problem: Exact methods

-Variable $x_{uv}^k$ thus represents the decision whether or not the signal is to be transmitted from node $u$ to node $v$ in period $k$, while $z_k$ indicates whether transmissions take place as late as in period $k$.
+The \stopchange variable $x_{uv}^k$ thus represents the decision whether or not the signal is to be transmitted from node $u$ to node $v$ at time $k$. \change Let $z$ be an integer variable representing the broadcast time.

-An upper bound $t$ on the broadcast time $\tau(G,S)$ is easily available.
-Because $G$ is connected, the cut between any set $V_i$ of informed nodes and its complement is non-empty, and therefore at least one more node can be informed in each period.
+Possibly weak bounds $\underline{t}$ and $\bar{t}$ on the broadcast time $\tau(G,S)$ are easily available. \stopchange Because $G$ is connected, the cut between any set $V_i$ of informed nodes and its complement is non-empty, and therefore at least one more node can be informed \change at any time \stopchange.
 It follows that $\tau(G,S)\leq n-\sigma$.
-The bound is tight in the worst case instance where $S=\{v_1\}$, and $G$ is a path with $v_1$ as one of its end nodes.
-Problem \ref{prob:min} is then formulated as follows:
+The bound is tight in the worst case instance where $S=\{v_1\}$, and $G$ is a path with $v_1$ as one of its end nodes. \change Further, $\tau(G,S)\geq\delta_{V\setminus S\neq\emptyset}$ is a trivial lower bound.
+Problem \ref{prob:min} is formulated as follows \citep{desousa18,desousa18b}:

-By \eqref{mod:basic:singlein}, every non-source node $u$ receives the signal from exactly one adjacent node $v$ in some time step $k$.
-The requirement that a non-source node $u$ informs a neighbor $v$ in the $k$-th time step only if $u$ is informed by some adjacent node $w$ in an earlier time step is modeled by \eqref{mod:basic:tIncreases}.
-Constraints \eqref{mod:basic:tcrel} enforce that each node $u\in V$ forwards the signal to at most one adjacent node $v$ in each time step.
-It also sets correct values to the $z$-variable that appear in the objective function.
-The valid inequalities \ref{mod:basic:timing} reflect that $k\leq\tau(G,S)$ only if $k-1\leq\tau(G,S)$.
-Lastly, constraints \eqref{mod:basic:positiveCost} and \eqref{mod:basic:dec:0toSource} state, respectively, that non-source nodes do not transmit in the first time step, and that sources never receive the signal.
+By \eqref{mod:basic:sousa2}, every source (every non-source) node $u$ sends the signal to at most one neighbor node $v$ (does not send at all) at time $1$.
+Analogously, constraints \eqref{mod:basic:sousa4} state that no node can send to more than one neighbor at a time later than 1.
+Constraints \eqref{mod:basic:sousa3} ensure that all nodes eventually get informed.
+The requirement that a non-source node $u$ informs a neighbour $v$ at time $k$ only if $u$ is informed by some adjacent node $w$ at an earlier time is modeled by \eqref{mod:basic:sousa5}.
+Lastly, constraints \eqref{mod:basic:sousa6} enforce the broadcast time variable $z$ to take a value no less than $k$ if transmissions take place at time $k$.